Man fights for life after crash on Aberdeen road - Evening Express

-A man is fighting for his life after a crash in Aberdeen.
+A man was today fighting for his life after a crash in Aberdeen.

-Police Scotland said the 86-year-old man is in a critical condition at Aberdeen Royal Infirmary following the two-car smash in the city’s Woodside.
+Police Scotland said the 86-year-old man was in a critical condition at Aberdeen Royal Infirmary following the two-car smash in the city’s Woodside.

 The crash happened around 7.15pm yesterday on Great Northern Road, near Station Road, and involved a grey Audi and blue Renault Clio.